silscript/front-end-intro/README.md

 CSS stands for cascading style sheets.
 CSS is used to define style for your webpages, such as the design and layout for different devices and screen sizes.
 With an external stylesheet file, it's easy changing the styles for an entire website.

 - Let's style our website!
 Add your own styles and have fun!
-- Create the styles.css file within the same directory as your index.html file.
+- Create a styles.css file within the same directory as your index.html file.
 - As we go, add different css rules we will be using throughout the class.
-- CSS rules consists of a selector (a tagname, class, or id) and a declartion block (a property and a value).
+- CSS rules consists of a selector (attribute, class, id, tagname, etc.) and a declartion block (a property and a value).
 - Declaration blocks end with a semicolon and are surrouned by curly braces.
 - `selector` is the element you want to style.
 - `property` is the name of the property.